CAMB-DSbD/attestablelauncher/pri_pub_key_generate_openssl/README.md

-# Generation of pri-pub key pair with openssl online tool
+# Generation of a private/public key pair with the openssl online tool
 This code shows a pragmatic approach to generate a pair of private-public keys.
 It uses the online openssl tool executed from a C program as follows:
 </br>